georchestra/georchestra/doc/build.md

 ```
 git clone --recursive https://github.com/georchestra/georchestra.git ~/georchestra
 ```
+By default, this will always fetch the latest stable version.

-(go grab some coffee in the mean time, or read on)
+Go grab some coffee in the mean time, or read on...

 ## Install the dependencies